NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 	- 1G: Deflects projectiles
 	- 2G: Does more stun and 5 less guard damage
 - 2B changed to be strong on hit and block
+- 2B-(B) cannot be done the last two frames of the attack
 - 2A has more lift
     - "sit" frame 16 > 11 (TODO: huh)
     - 1G: Ends sooner